 By the end of the 1800s, a permanent open-air theater was built.
 Then in 1900, Germany’s first fully electric railway brought spectators to Oberammergau.
 Wealthy celebrities and dignitaries came from all over the world… Kings, Presidents, and wealthy industrialists like Ferdinand Graf von Zeppelin, JD Rockefeller, and Henry Ford.
 This first theater was enlarged and modernized over the years.
 Today it accommodates close to 5000 spectators under a roof (to protect from sun and rain)… and has a stage large enough for 100s of actors and animals.
 The stage itself is open to the sky.
 When you watch, you can enjoy the spectacle on stage, and enjoy the mountains peaking up behind the stage.

 When is the Oberammergau Passion Play Performed

 The first Oberammergau Passion Play was performed in 1634.
 Since the promise was to perform it every 10 years, they shifted the dates to perform in years ending in zero.
-In 2020, the decision was made to delay until 2022 because of Covid-19.
+In 2020, the decision was made to delay until 2022 because of Covid-19, and Oberammergau is on track to start the show on May 14!
 But 2020 isn’t the first time a performance was delayed or cancelled.
 In 1770, Elector Maximillian III of the Holy Roman Empire decreed that religion was not “theater”, and the show was cancelled.
 By 1780, it was back, and on schedule until the 20th century.
 The only other cancellation was in 1940, due to WWII.
 Interestingly, the last delayed performance was 100 years ago.
 The 1920 show was pushed to 1922 because of post WWI economic issues.